DOT Physical Near Indianapolis, IN

 How Do I Prepare For My DOT Medical Exam in Indianapolis?

-- ETA: It is helpful if you arrive 15 minutes before your appointment to fill out the necessary paperwork.
-Your appointment will be more efficient, and we can get you in and out sooner.
+• ETA: It is helpful if you arrive 15 minutes before your appointment to fill out the necessary paperwork.
+Your appointment will be more efficient, and you can get in and out sooner.

 Do I Need a DOT Drug Test?

 A DOT drug test is not part of the DOT physical.
-You will provide a urine sample for the medical examiner to perform a urinalysis.
-This demonstrates if there is excessive protein, blood, or sugar in your urine.
+During the DOT physical, you will provide a urine sample for the medical examiner to perform a urinalysis.
+It tests to see if there is excessive protein, blood, or sugar in your urine.
 The urinalysis does not test for marijuana, narcotics, or other medications.

 However, there are times when CDL drivers operating a CMV may be tested for drug and alcohol use.
 This includes full-time, part-time, intermittent, backup, and even international drivers.
 Below are the cases when they might need one: